A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Introduction

 Based on the motivation outlined above, we propose a novel spreading-factor-index (SFI)-based LoRa scheme to achieve high-data-rate transmissions.
 The main contributions of this paper are summarized as follows.

 1) We propose a novel LoRa modulation scheme, namely SFI-LoRa modulation, and put forward its transceiver architecture.
-In SFI-LoRa, we devise the combinations of SFs as a new set of indices, which is treated as a new signal dimension to convey additional information bits.
+In the proposed SFI-LoRa scheme, we establish the combinations of SFs as a new set of indices, which is treated as a new signal dimension to convey additional information bits.

-2) We conduct theoretical derivation on the symbol error rate (SER) and spectral efficiency of the proposed SFI-LoRa modulation scheme over additive white Gaussian noise (AWGN) and Rayleigh fading channels.
-We further analyze the date rate of proposed SFI-LoRa modulation scheme and compared this metric with the state-of-the-art counterpart.
+2) We conduct theoretical derivation on the symbol error rate (SER) of the proposed SFI-LoRa modulation scheme over additive white Gaussian noise (AWGN) and Rayleigh fading channels.
+The accuracy of the theoretical SER expressions is validated by simulations under various conditions.

-3) In order to verify the theoretical analysis, simulations are performed under various conditions.
-These simulations conclusively confirm the accuracy of both the SER and throughput expressions.
-Furthermore, it is demonstrated that the proposed SFI-LoRa scheme significantly enhances the BER and throughput in comparison with the conventional LoRa, FBI-LoRa, MuLoRa, and DCDSK schemes.
+3) We carefully analyze the data rate, transmission throughput, complexity and energy efficiency of proposed SFI-LoRa modulation scheme and compare these performance metrics with the state-of-the-art counterparts.

+4) We perform a variety of simulations to demonstrate that the proposed scheme can achieve desirable throughput gains over the existing LoRa schemes without sacrificing the BER performance over AWGN, Rayleigh fading, and multipath flat-fading channels.
+We also discuss the coverage probability of our design to illustrate its feasibility in practical applications.
+In particular, it is observed that the proposed scheme has throughput gains of 170\% (resp.
+211\% and 168\%), 52\% (resp.
+75\% and 51\%), 35\% (resp.
+56\% and 34\%), 14\% (resp.
+12\% and 7\%) compared to the conventional LoRa, MuLoRa, DCDSK, and HM-LoRa schemes, respectively, over a AWGN channel (resp.
+Rayleigh fading channel and multipath flat-fading channel).
+Furthermore, our scheme achieves a BER performance gain of 28.8\% (resp.
+34.9\% and 62.1\%) compared to the FBI-LoRa scheme with a slight throughput performance loss of $14.8\%$ (resp.
+16\% and 5\%) over AWGN channel (resp.
+Rayleigh fading channel and multipath flat-fading channel).

 The structure of this paper is organized as follows.
 Section II provides fundamental background of LoRa modulation.
 Section III illustrates the system model of the proposed SFI-LoRa scheme.
 Theoretical analyses regarding the SER performance are derived in Section IV.
 Section V presents various numerical results and discussions.
 Finally, Section VI concludes this paper.
 To facilitate the exposition of proposed scheme, Table II summarizes critical mathematical notations used in this paper.